raphaelbusquet/product-preview-card-component-main/README.md

-# Frontend Mentor - Product preview card component solution
+# Product preview card component solution

+## Link to see the project done: https://master--visionary-unicorn-1f8c34.netlify.app/

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.